netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-adding-the-kit.md

 ## Summary
 In this module you learned how to add devices into NetBox, making use of the NetBox REST API and a Postman collection.

-In [Module 4: IP Addressing and VLANs](../4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md),  Susan will use the [Ansible Galaxy Collection for NetBox](https://galaxy.ansible.com/netbox/netbox) to populate NetBox with the IP addressing and VLAN data for the new Brisbane branch office.
+In [Module 4: IP Addressing and VLANs](../4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md),  we will use the [Ansible Galaxy Collection for NetBox](https://galaxy.ansible.com/netbox/netbox) to populate NetBox with the IP addressing and VLAN data for the new Brisbane branch office.

 ## Join the Discussion
 If you have any questions as you go through the course then pop on over to the [NetBox Learning Channel](https://netdev-community.slack.com/archives/C0453L6565C) on the NetDev Community Slack!
 If you aren't already a member then you can sign up for free [here](https://netdev.chat/).